SpikeHD/Procchi/README.md

 ./procchi -p 7766 -u test -k test
 # (If `-u` and `-k` are not specified, Procchi will prompt for credentials before deploying the web server, which is reccommended)

-# Start Procchi on the default port (6565), have memory and CPU history tracked up to 10 minutes
+# Start Procchi on the default port (6565), and have it retain only 50 elements in metric history for each metric
-./procchi -m 10m -c 10m
+./procchi -h 50

 # Start Procchi configured to update every 10 seconds (instead of the default of 5 seconds)
 ./procchi -r 10